simplecircle/cloudfiles_asset_sync/README.md

     production: # Rails env
       username: "rackspace username" # Required
       api_key: "rackspace api key" # Required
-      container: "container name" # Optional, default is to use your rails application name
+      container: "container name" # Optional, default is to use your railsenv_applicationname, e.g. production_example_application
       region: "uk" # Optional, only add if you want to use the uk rackspace cloud files

 Usage